myunusyesil/Resume-LinkedIn-CSS/README.md

 and how to style text and manage basic layouts with Flexbox and Grid.
 She also covers working with advanced selectors, creating fluid layouts, and determining when to use the float and position properties.
 Plus, at the end of the course, you'll walk away with an actual project—an online résumé page.

+* Bullet list
-Learning objectives
+* Learning objectives
-Writing basic selectors
+* Writing basic selectors
-Setting properties
+* Setting properties
-Cascade and inheritance
+* Cascade and inheritance
-Setting a font family, font size, text color, and more Working with the box model
+* Setting a font family, font size, text color, and more
+* Working with the box model
-Leveraging Grid and Flexbox
+* Leveraging Grid and Flexbox
-Using the float and position properties
+* Using the float and position properties
-Working with advanced selectors
+* Working with advanced selectors
-Creating fluid layouts
+* Creating fluid layouts